J. Val Klump

 Our goal is to foster the restoration of the Green Bay ecosystem through looking at what can be done to reduce dead zones, improve water quality and bequeath a healthy ecosystem to future generations.
 This will require the cooperation and buy-in of the large population within the watershed, and resource agencies armed with science-based predictive tools that will allow effective, adaptive management essential for restoration in the face of an uncertain future.

-Klump currently serves as a board member of several regional and national organizations including: the International Joint Commission’s Science Advisory Board Research Coordination Council, the NOAA Integrated Ocean Observing System Federal Advisory Committee, the National Association of Marine Laboratories Executive Board, the Wisconsin Sea Grant Advisory Council, and the Discovery World Board of Directors.
+Klump has served as a board member of several regional and national organizations including: the International Joint Commission’s Science Advisory Board Research Coordination Committee, the US EPA Great Lakes Advisory Board, the NOAA Integrated Ocean Observing System Federal Advisory Committee, the National Association of Marine Laboratories Board of Directors, the Wisconsin Sea Grant Advisory Council, and the Discovery World Board of Directors.
 He holds a degree in Law from Georgetown University and a PhD in Marine Science from the University of North Carolina at Chapel Hill.

 - New Advisory Council Member Spends Time in the Dead Zone – Wisconsin SeaGrant, March 3, 2016